Tony Peña: Boston Red Sox

+Cleveland Indians

-In October 1993, Peña again filed for free agency and signed to play for the Cleveland Indians.
-Although his batting statistics weren't as strong as his earlier career, Peña was still valued for his strong defensive skills as a catcher.
-He proved invaluable for the Indians in 1994 as a substitute for the injury-prone starting catcher, Sandy Alomar Jr., while posting a .296 batting average with a .341 on-base percentage.
+Prior to the 1994 season, Peña signed a minor league deal with the Cleveland Indians to serve as the backup catcher behind Sandy Alomar Jr. Although his batting statistics weren't as strong as his earlier career, Peña was still valued for his strong defensive skills as a catcher and proved to be an invaluable substitute behind the injury-prone Alomar.
+Peña also proved to be a mentor to a young Manny Ramirez during their time in Cleveland together.

-Peña caught the majority of the Indians' games in 1995 and, although his batting average dropped to .195, he hit a walk-off home run with two outs in the bottom of the 13th inning of Game 1 in the 1995 American League Division Series that helped propel the Indians to a three-game sweep of the Boston Red Sox.
+In the strike-shortened 1994 season, He hit .296 with a .341 on-base percentage.
+With Alomar out after undergoing knee surgery, Peña caught the majority of the Indians' games in 1995.
+Despite a .195 batting average during the regular season, he hit a walk-off home run with two outs in the bottom of the 13th inning of Game 1 in the 1995 American League Division Series that helped propel the Indians to a three-game sweep of the Boston Red Sox.
+Ending after 2:00 AM, it became the longest night game in postseason history by time (5:01) and innings (13).
 The Indians made it all the way to the 1995 World Series before losing to the Atlanta Braves in a six-game series.

-Peña once again filed for free agency at the end of the season, signing a contract with the Chicago White Sox.
-He played with the White Sox until August 1997 when he was traded to the Houston Astros.
+Peña returned to Cleveland for the 1996 season.
+He hit just .195 in 67 games behind a healthy Alomar.

+Chicago White Sox

+Peña signed with the Chicago White Sox for the 1997 season and served alongside Ron Karkovice and Chad Kreuter as one of the team's three catchers to start the season.

+Houston Astros

+On 15 August 1997, he was traded to the Houston Astros for right-handed pitched Julien Tucker.
 At the end of the year, he retired as a player at the age of 40.

 In an eighteen-year major league career, Peña played in 1,988 games, accumulating 1,687 hits in 6,489 at bats for a .260 career batting average along with 107 home runs, 708 runs batted in and a .309 on-base percentage.
 He ended his career with a .991 fielding percentage.
 He led his league five times in putouts and twice in fielding percentage, assists, range factor and in baserunners caught stealing.
 A five-time All-Star, he won four Gold Glove Awards during his career.
 Peña's 1,950 games played as a catcher rank him sixth on the all-time list.
 His 156 career double plays ranks fifth all-time among major league catchers.

 In 2011, Peña was inducted into the Buffalo Baseball Hall of Fame Hall of Fame along with Cleveland Indians broadcaster Jim Rosenhaus.
 In 2016, he was inducted into the Caribbean Baseball Hall of Fame.